embooo/ImageAnalysis3DVision/README.md

 # TP-AnalyseImage

-On Windows, execute buildVS2019.bat to generate de project files for Visual Studio 2019 with premake.
+On Windows, execute buildVS2019.bat to generate the project files for Visual Studio 2019 with premake.
 You can modify this script to generate for another IDE : https://premake.github.io/docs/Using-Premake/

 Once built, the binary is located in the bin folder located at the root of the archive.